archwa/holdings/readme.md

 - mobile
 - web

-To run the `web` client, make sure to run `npm install` within the `src/client/web/` directory.
+To run the `web` client, make sure to run `npm install --no-optional` within the `src/client/web/` directory.
 Once you have done that, you can run the client with `make run-client-web`.